jihooniab1/Study/Fuzzing/papers/LKL: The Linux Kernel Library.md

 ... <br>

 ## LKL Environments
-LKL: Access the environment via native operations <br>
+LKL: Access the environment via native operations

-Implemented the native operations in LKL itself in order to simplify development of LKL applications <br>
+Implemented the native operations in LKL itself in order to simplify development of LKL applications

-LKL supported environment: POSIX, NT(Windows), NTK(Windows Kernel), Apache Portable Runtime => Adding support to a new environment is straightforward <br>
+LKL supported environment: POSIX, NT(Windows), NTK(Windows Kernel), Apache Portable Runtime => Adding support to a new environment is straightforward

 Need to provide...
 1. Print message to a console(printk)